Together for a sustainable outdoor life in the archipelago

 Warmly welcome to support our work and spread information about the association and the information you find here.

 The NGO Hållbar Skärgård wants to help you take part of the Swedish right of public access to nature in a sustainable way, in harmony with nature.
 To camp on an island is a unique opportunity that does not exist in so many other places in the world …

 “Not disturb, not destroy” is the essence of the Swedish right of public access.
 The wonderful Swedish nature is open to all of us.
 We can enjoy land, ocean and islands with lovely scents from flowers and seaweed.
 Listening to birdsongs and experiencing flowering meadows.
 Hearing the ocean and the silence that spreads towards the horizon….

 Code of conduct

-The non-profit association Hållbar Skärgård (Sustainable Archipelago) wants to give you the opportunity to enjoy outdoor life in harmony with nature and invest in solar panel driven outdoor toilets on inaccessible islands, except for those who come with kayaks, paddle boards and smaller boats …
+The NGO Hållbar Skärgård wants to give you the opportunity to enjoy outdoor life in harmony with nature.
+One way to achive this is to invest in solar panel driven outdoor toilets on inaccessible islands, except for those who come with kayaks, paddle boards and smaller boats …